matthiaskoenig/pkdb/docs/CURATION.md

 Collection of resources and information on how to curate data and information from manuscripts for the PKDB.

-A single study is hereby stored in one folder which can be uploaded and iteratively curated using the `watch_study` script
+A single study is stored in one folder which can be uploaded and iteratively curated using the `watch_study` script
 ```
 cd pkdb
+(pkdb) set -a && source .env.local
-(pkdb) python pkdb_app/data_management/watch_study.py -s $STUDYFOLDER
+(pkdb) python backend/pkdb_app/data_management/watch_study.py -s $STUDYFOLDER
 ```

 ## 1. PDF, Reference, Figures & Tables